Updated April 28, 2025

 📍122 First Avenue, New York, NY 10009

-Best Drinks and Dessert Places in East Village
+Best Cafes & Dessert in East Village

 Tokuyamatcha & Onigirazu Bar is a small shop that specializes in matcha drinks and onigiris.
 The space inside is very limited (just a counter to order), so I would recommend grabbing your food and drinks and going to eat somewhere else!